 Targeted therapy for DLBCL

-Your doctor may prescribe a targeted therapy drug known as selinexor (Xpovio) if you have DLBCL that has not responded to other treatments or has returned following other treatments.
+A doctor may prescribe targeted therapy drugs, such as selinexor (Xpovio), if your cancer has not responded to other treatments or has returned following treatment.
+This can help prevent cancer cells from growing.

 Radiation therapy for DLBCL